nus-cs2113-AY2122S1/ip/docs/README.md

 Example: `deadline return book /by June 6th`
 - Adds a deadline task with description `return book` and due date `June 6th` to the tasklist.
+- Specifies new number of tasks in tasklist.

 Expected Outcome:
 ```